6.5 Ethics and the Nursing Student

 Students reported a lack of moral courage in questioning unethical practices.
 The hierarchy of health care environments left students feeling disregarded, humiliated, and intimidated by professional nurses and managers.
 Students also reported a sense of loss of identity in feeling forced to conform their personal identity to that of the clinical environment.

-3. Whistleblowing vs. silence regarding patient care and neglect
+3. Whistleblowing vs. silence regarding client care and neglect

 Students observed nurses performing unethical nursing practices, such as ignoring client needs, disregarding pain, being verbally abusive, talking inappropriately about clients, and not providing a safe or competent level of care.
 Most students reported remaining silent regarding these observations due to a lack of confidence, feeling it was not their place to report, or the fear of negative consequences.
 Organizational power dynamics influenced student confidence in reporting unethical practices to faculty or nurse managers.